HD PE Ratio 2026

 Industry Comparison

-Compared to the Consumer Cyclical industry average P/E of 20, HD is trading at a premium.
+Compared to the Consumer Discretionary industry average P/E of 20, HD is trading at a premium.
 This could be justified by superior growth, profitability, or competitive position.

 PE Ratio Calculator